-How one President’s Day became Presidents Day
+How one president’s day became Presidents Day

 The story of how it became a three-day weekend is steeped in differing calendars, inconsistent punctuation, labor issues and, of course, politics.

-‘A snub to King George.’
+‘A snub to King George’

 For the first 20 years of his life, Washington celebrated his birthday on Feb.
 11, the day he was born in 1731, according to the then-used Julian calendar.
 But the date of Washington’s birthday moved in 1752, when the British Parliament adopted the newer Gregorian calendar to reflect a more accurate length of the solar year (it’s complicated).
 As a result, all earlier dates were shifted by one year and 11 days.